HTS Chapter 98 And Your Business

 Savings and more savings on duties and fees are available for exporters who import their U.S. goods back into the United States.
 These savings are not BOGO (buy one, get one).
 Rather, they are for all U.S. goods returned (and some Non-U.S. goods).
 Have you ever reviewed Chapter 98 of the Harmonized Tariff Schedule?
 If not, let’s take a look at it now.
 Great savings could be advantageous for your company.

 The main concepts for using “9801/9802 U.S. goods returned and Non-U.S. goods” are based upon the classification, value, country of origin, special claims and other government agencies.
-However, there are exceptions to the General Rule.
+However, there are exceptions to General Rule.

-a) The good in question should be U.S. Origin
+- The Origin: The good in question should be U.S. Origin

-b) Manufacturers Affidavit: It’s important to have this in your files … basically a free form letter with specific language certifying when and where the part was made.
+- Manufacturers Affidavit: It’s important to have this in your files … basically a free form letter with specific language certifying when and where the part was made.
 Because the origin of items can change over time due to alternate sourcing or manufacturing location, best practice here is to renew these affidavits on an annual basis.

-c) NAFTA Certificate of Origin: This establishes eligibility of NAFTA but Column 10 establishes origin, so Customs will accept this.
+- NAFTA Certificate of Origin: This establishes eligibility of NAFTA but Column 10 establishes origin, so Customs will accept this.
 This should come from a manufacturer rather than a distributor.

 Here are some examples for U.S. goods sent abroad and returned: